ZachWunder/Blog/_posts/story-of-a-self-taught-engineer.md

 ---
-title: 'A Story of a Self-Taught Engineer'
+title: 'A Story of a "Self-Taught" Engineer'
-summary: ""
+summary: "My experience as a software engineer who started working straight out of high school."
 date: '2022-09-28T04:35:07.322Z'
 author:
   name: Zach Wunder
+category: Self
 ---
 My intention is this essay is as far from persuasive as possible.
 I aim to share my professional experience as someone who knew what they wanted but was unsatisfied with the typical path of getting there.